apapli/ai-demos/README.md

 1. Ensure you have Python installed on your computer, including the modules below.
 2. Gain access to Azure OpenAI, then ensure you have created a GPT4 deployment inside it.
-3. Clone this code to your computer.
-4. Load it in your preferred IDE, for example VSCode.
+3. Clone this code to your computer, and load it in your preferred IDE, for example VSCode.
-5. Edit the .env file with your Azure OpenAI credentials.
+4. Edit the .env file with your Azure OpenAI credentials.

 ### Python modules required